karimsayedre/CUDA-Ray-Tracing-In-One-Weekend/README.md

 ### Custom Random Number Generation

-Used a lightweight PCG+LCG from NVIDIA combination replacing CUDA's curand for significant performance gains in sampling-heavy workloads.
+Used a lightweight PCG+LCG from NVIDIA replacing CUDA's curand for significant performance gains in sampling-heavy workloads.

 ## Performance Profiling